mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### User feedback

-A further requirement **R.1.5** is to ask the user for additional feedback.
-This requires designing an interface which will be displayed to the user when a crash has occurred.
+As there is no guarantee that mantidplot will still be running at this point this interface needs to be independent of mantidplot and launchable on it's own.
+It will ideally be coded using pyqt and launched from within the crash reporting service, via either mantidplot or a python wrapper,  as this is the common point between all the different crash cases.

 The layout and usability of this interface is discussed below.

-As their is no guarantee that mantidplot will still be running at this point this interface needs to be independent of mantidplot and launchable on it's own.
-It will ideally be launched from within the crash reporting service, via  as this is a common point of between all the different crash cases.

 ## User Interface Design